It’s debatable whether you can do Problem Management without fully understanding how to do Root Cause Analysis.

 - Hypothesis Testing

 Next, you need to establish a process (which is no mean feat).
-We’ve previously provided guidance to this in our ‘Top 10 Tips For Problem Management’ article, so if you haven’t read it as yet, now might be a good time to review this as well.
+We’ve previously provided guidance on this in our ‘Top 10 Tips For Problem Management’ article, so if you haven’t read it yet, now might be a good time to review this as well.

 If you are working remotely and are dependent upon other peoples eyes (in fact any or all of their senses), then ensure you ask ‘open’ questions that people can’t just answer with a ‘yes’ or ‘no’.
 For example:

 - What do you see happening?

 - What are the specific symptoms?